ejgallego/coq-lsp/README.md

 Goal display behavior is configurable in case you'd like to trigger goal display more conservatively.

-### 🗒️ Markdown Support
+### 🗒️ Markdown and LaTeX Support

-Open a markdown file with a `.mv` extension, `coq-lsp` will check the code parts that are enclosed into `coq` language blocks! `coq-lsp` places human-friendly documents at the core of its design ideas.
+Open a markdown file with a `.mv` extension, or a `TeX` file ending in `.lv` or `.v.tex`, then `coq-lsp` will check the code parts that are enclosed into `coq` language blocks! `coq-lsp` places human-friendly documents at the core of its design ideas.

 <img alt="Coq + Markdown Editing" height="286px" src="etc/img/lsp-markdown.gif"/>

-Moreover, you can use Visual Studio Code Markdown preview to render your markdown documents nicely!
+Moreover, you can use the usual Visual Studio Code Markdown or LaTeX preview facilities to render your markdown documents nicely!

 ### 👥 Document Outline